Without crowd noise, NFL defenses are at the mercy of the hard count

 “Yeah,” Johnson said after about 90 seconds.
 “This is a growl.”

-Johnson, a professional voice coach based in Wisconsin, had been asked if she could explain why Rodgers so consistently fooled defenders, how he could command his opponent with his voice.
+Johnson, a professional voice coach based in Wisconsin, had been asked whether she could explain why Rodgers so consistently fooled defenders, how he could command his opponent with his voice.
 She examined another few snaps.

-“Mmmmhmmm,” Johnson said.
+“Mmmm hmmm,” Johnson said.

 She watched another few clips.
 Green eightTEEEEN!
-Green 18!
+Green eighteen!
 Hut!

 “So, what I’m hearing is, he’s got this growl,” Johnson said.
 “It’s the power voice.”